shazia-massey/Lambda-cloudformation-project/README.md

 # Lambda-cloudformation-project
-This function belongs to the AWS CloudFormation Stack Lambdainline
+This function belongs to the AWS CloudFormation Stack Lambda-inline